arve0/master/thesis.md

 ## Microscope
 The images were collected with a Leica SP8 microscope using LAS software version X 1.1.0.12420 from Leica Microsystems CMS GmbH.
-Two lasers were used, a pulsing Coherent laser and a continious LASOS argon laser.
-Full specifications of lasers are in [@tbl:lasers].
+Two lasers were used, a Coherent laser and a LASOS argon laser.
+Full specification of lasers is in [@tbl:lasers].

 +----------+--------------------+--------------------------------------------+
 | Brand    | Model              | Specifications                             |